MATSMACKE/cpp_raytracer/README.md

 # usage

 `main.cpp` should hopefully be self explanatory for you to change resolution, samples, and the scene.
+Lighting can be changed on line 37 of `scene.hpp`.
 Render an image by running `make`.